introvertapp/introvert/README.md

 ## Current media server support
 - [Emby](https://emby.media)
-  * Full metadata, image and intro timestamp support
+  * Full metadata, image (poster and logo) and intro timestamp support
 - [Jellyfin](https://jellyfin.org)
-  * Metadata and image support only.
+  * Metadata and image (poster and logo) support only.
 Jellyfin doesn't have native support for intro timestamps.
-Support may come in the future.
-In the meantime, timestamps can be manually entered or you can try using intro detection in the app (beta).
+Timestamps can be manually entered or you can try using intro detection in the app (beta).
 - [Plex](https://www.plex.tv)
+  * Metadata and image (poster and logo) support only.
+Timestamps can be manually entered or you can try using intro detection in the app (beta).
+- Local storage
-  * Metadata and image support only.
-Intro timestamps support may come in the future.
-In the meantime, timestamps can be manually entered or you can try using intro detection in the app (beta).
+  * Metadata and image (poster) support only.
+Timestamps can be manually entered or you can try using intro detection in the app (beta).

 ## Features